Vescovi, Zeigler lead No. 17 Tennessee over No. 3 Auburn

 - Oops!Something went wrong.Please try again later.

-KNOXVILLE, Tenn.
-(AP) — Santiago Vescovi scored 14 points and Zakai Zeigler had 11 of his 13 points in the second half to lead No. 17 Tennessee to a 67-62 victory over No. 3 Auburn on Saturday.
+The 6-foot-10 freshman for No. 17 Tennessee was an unlikely hero Saturday when he connected early in the second half as the Volunteers trailed by 11 points.
+His shot ignited a 17-2 run that was instrumental in a 67-62 victory over No. 3 Auburn.

-Kennedy Chandler had 13 and Josiah-Jordan James added 10 for the Volunteers (21-7, 12-4 Southeastern Conference), who improved their record at home to 15-0 this season.
+''I was getting ready to shoot,'' Huntley-Hatfield said. ''I shot with confidence and it went in.
+I'm not going to lie, I didn't know we were down by 11.''

-The Tigers (25-4, 13-3) were led by Jabari Smith with 27 points.
-K.D.
-Johnson had 18 points as Auburn lost on the road for the third straight time.
+Santiago Vescovi scored 14 points and Zakai Zeigler had 11 of his 13 points in the second half as Tennessee (21-7, 12-4 Southeastern Conference) improved its record at home this season to 15-0.
+Kennedy Chandler scored 13 points and Josiah-Jordan James had 10 points and 9 rebounds.

-Tennessee led by 10 with 2 minutes left in the game, but Auburn chipped away at the lead.
-Smith had a four-point play with 58 seconds left to cut the difference to three, then Zeigler hit a running jumper to push the lead back to five, 65-60.
+Auburn (25-4, 13-3) was led by Jabari Smith with 27 points and K.D.
+Johnson with 18.
+The Tigers lost their third straight road game.

-Tennessee had a four-minute scoreless stretch in the first half when Auburn turned a six-point deficit into a seven-point lead.
-In the second half, the Vols' 17-2 run covered more than five minutes and put Tennessee up 45-41.
+Tennessee coach Rick Barnes said he had a simple question for his players: ''How are we going to be when it's not going our way?''

 BIG PICTURE

 Auburn: Zep Jasper may be an X-factor for the Tigers heading into the postseason.
-He missed a couple games recently with an illness, then didn’t hit a bucket against Alabama, Texas A&M, Vanderbilt and Florida.
-He scored 15 in Auburn’s win over Mississippi earlier this week. ...
-Coach Bruce Pearl called playing in Knoxville the equivalent of a Final Four game, and he knows what it’s like to be in Thompson-Boling Arena with 21,000 wild fans.
-He was the Vols coach from 2005-11.
+He missed a couple games recently with an illness, then didn't hit a bucket against Alabama, Texas A&M, Vanderbilt and Florida.
+He scored 15 in Auburn's win over Mississippi earlier this week. ...
+Pearl called playing in Knoxville the equivalent of a Final Four game, and he knows what it's like: He was the Vols coach from 2005-11.

 NEXT UP